-It is necessary for the upstream CDN to have visibility into the delivery of content it originates to end-users connected to the downstream CDN.
+It is necessary for the upstream CDN to have visibility into the delivery of content that it redirected to a downstream CDN.
 This allows the upstream CDN to properly bill its customers for multiple deliveries of content cached by the downstream CDN, as well as to report accurate traffic statistics to those content providers.
-This is one role of the Logging interface.
+This is one role of the Logging Interface.

-Other operational data that may be relevant to CDNI can also be exchanged by the Logging interface.
+Other operational data that may be relevant to CDNI can also be exchanged by the Logging Interface.
 For example, dCDN may report the amount of content it has acquired from uCDN, and how much cache storage has been consumed by content cached on behalf of uCDN.